QBDev0ps/DevOps-Cloud-projects/Project9.md

 **v.** And then finally, we click on **"Launch Instance"**

 ![Launch Instance](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/ed623db9-831f-4c86-bc46-f0e7201c18f6)

 #### <br>Step 2: Create EBS Volumes<br/>

-The next course of action is to create 3 EBS volumes of 10GB each in the same Availability Zone as our EC2 Linux Web Server instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html)
+The next course of action is to create 3 EBS volumes of 10GB each in the same Availability Zone as our EC2 Linux Database Server instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html)

 **i.** We open the AWS console and click on **"EC2"**, then we scroll down in the navigation pane and click on **"Volumes"** under **"Elastic Block Store"**.